tiny-blocks / time

 How to use

-The library provides immutable Value Objects for representing points in time and IANA timezones.
+The library provides immutable Value Objects for representing points in time, quantities of time and time intervals.
 All instants are normalized to UTC internally.

 Instant